brainsik/bae/README.md

 * ??
 Instead of PlanePoint and ImagePoint, move to CmplxPoint and ImagePoint and rename other things accordingly?
 * Add godoc comments to everything
 * Use Log() instead of Printf()?
-* ColorFunc: Add a params type so we can parameterize them.

 ## Plane Mapping